-But on the other hand, John Sevier was also someone whom the pages of history shows was not perfect.
-He was accused of treason for conspiring with Spain in his effort to create the State of Franklin.
+On the other hand, Sevier was human, and his actions revealed a man less than perfect.
 He encroached on Native American lands and led armies in the slaughter of hundreds of people in his drive to claim the western edge of the Appalachians.
-A compelling argument can also be made that John Sevier provoked Andrew Jackson into a duel by insulting his wife, behaved like a coward in the face of threats of retaliation, and actually feared Jackson to such an extent that “Old Hickory” invaded his dreams.
+He found himself accused of treason in his effort to create the State of Franklin against the wishes of his mother state.
+One could further argue that Sevier provoked Andrew Jackson into a duel by insulting his wife, then behaved like a coward in the face of threats of retaliation, and actually feared Jackson to such an extent that “Old Hickory” invaded his dreams.

 Initially, I felt confused by these attempts at clairvoyance.
 I certainly held no personal animosity towards Sevier nor maintained any ideological agenda.
 In fact, even though I am not a descendant of Sevier, as a native Tennessean I sense a kind of civic kinship to him.
 His history is my history.
 I wrote about Sevier to satisfy a curiosity about the history of my home state.
 No other motive existed.
 How one could ascertain my motives beyond that remains a complete mystery.

 As I began to consider the larger question of how the public views and interprets history, I read between the lines of the aforementioned online exchange and recognized a need to explore this subject in greater detail.
 To understand the cultural and generational shifts of the present, we sometimes reach into the past for answers from America’s heroes.
 In the process, we often place these heroes on an unreachable pedestal where they no longer resemble one of us.
 They become nothing short of gods to be worshiped, honored and revered.